profi200/open_agb_firm/README.md

 `string saveType` - Override to use a specific save type.
 * Default: `auto`
 * Options starting with `rom_256m` are intended for 32 MiB games.
-Options ending with `rtc` enable the hardware real-time clock.
-Options:
+Options ending with `rtc` enable the hardware real-time clock:
   * `eeprom_8k`
   * `rom_256m_eeprom_8k`
   * `eeprom_64k`